cs4241-20a/a2-shortstack/README.md

     assignment description.
 - **CSS**:
     - All the primary visual elements of the application have been styled with CSS.
-Each elements has style rules in ./public/css/style.css.
+Each element has style rules in ./public/css/style.css.
     - In ./public/css/style.css, Element, ID, and Class selectors have all been used (Ex: h1, .app-item, #add).
-    -The three forms and two tables are inside a flex box for formatting.
+    - The three forms and two tables are inside a flex box for formatting.
 The div item with class "appgrid" has "display: flex" to contain these elements.
-    -All text uses the font Inconsolata from Google Fonts.
+    - All text uses the font Inconsolata from Google Fonts.
 It's linked into index.html at line 7, and set as the font family for all text on line 7 .of public/css/style.css
-    -The CSS is all maintained in the external stylesheet ./public/css/style.css
+    - The CSS is all maintained in the external stylesheet ./public/css/style.css
 - **JS**:
     - Front-end JS is located in ./public/js/scripts.js to fetch data from the server.